 Managing your power use at night may be needed if you are using extensive power.
 If so, purchasing an extra solar panel and battery should resolve the problem.

-We are avid campers and own a Toy Hauler with a 200 Watt RV Kit installed.
-We spend 10 to 12 days at a time camping without shore power.
-Two Group 27 marine batteries give us lights inside and out, including awning lights and outdoor landscape lights, with a 600 Watt Power Inverter.
-We also power our stereo for music for several hours a day and run the heater in the evening if it’s cold.
+We are avid campers ourselves and have a toy hauler with a 340 Watt RV Solar Kit installed.
+We have spent 10 to 12 days at a time camping without shore power.
+Two Battle Born 100 Ah lithium batteries give us lights inside and out, including awning lights and outdoor landscape lights, stereo for music for several hours a day, fridge (runs on propane but uses small amount of 12 volt power), heater when it's cold, and the ability to use a hair dryer, microwave and other electronics with the addition of a 2000 Watt Pure Sine Wave Power Inverter.
 In the morning, our batteries are still at 80% capacity.

 Example: Two Group 27 batteries will require from 100 to 200 Watts of charging power, depending on usage and hours of sunlight.

 One important thing you should do before purchasing a solar kit is to measure the open space on your RV’s roof or boat to see what size panels will fit.
 Be sure not to position your panels where they will be shaded by antennas or vents.
 The easiest way to do this is to cut a piece of cardboard to the size of the solar panels you want to install and lay them out on the roof to find the best placement.
 Allow an inch on each size of the panel(s) for the mounting feet.

 What size Solar RV System will work best for me?

 To determine the best RV Solar size we need to know three key factors –

 - How much power do you use?